Configuration

 THRUM_AGENT_ID pins the caller identity for daemon RPC calls, bypassing

 identity file lookup.
-When set, commands like thrum status, thrum prime, and
+When set, commands like thrum prime and thrum overview

 Runtime Templates